thibmeu/http-message-signatures-directory/draft-meunier-web-bot-auth-architecture.md

 : as defined in {{Section 2.3 of HTTP-MESSAGE-SIGNATURES}}

 `keyid`
-: MUST be `SHA256(key_bytes)`
+: MUST be a base64url JWK SHA-256 Thumbprint as defined in {{Section 3.2 of JWK-THUMBPRINT}} for RSA and EC, and in {{Appendix A.3 of JWK-OKP}} foe ed25519.

 `tag`
 : MUST be `web-bot-auth`

-The private key is available to the agent at request time.
+The signing key is available to the agent at request time.
 Algorithms should be registered with IANA as part of HTTP Message Signatures Algorithm registry.

 The creation of the signature is defined in {{Section 3.1 of HTTP-MESSAGE-SIGNATURES}}.